Dame Jilly Cooper describes receiving royal honour as ‘orgasmic’

 Dame Jilly said the series was “absolutely sensational” and that the cast were “all fantastic”.

-It was also announced on Thursday that her fellow novelist, Dame Shirley Conran, who had received her honour while in hospital, had died aged 91.
+It was also announced on Thursday that her fellow novelist, Dame Shirley Conran, had died aged 91 shortly after receiving her honour while in hospital.